 In the sign industry, neon signs are electricity-powered, illuminated signs usually using long, luminous gas-discharge lamps that contain highly concentrated gas-discharge lamps.
 They’re most utilized by signage, which was first exhibited in a rudimentary form in December 1911 by Georges Claude in the Paris Motor Show.

 The earliest models were not that great, and they didn’t last long.
 But over time the industry improved and eventually produced some of the best and most efficient signs available.
+London Sign Maker is one of the most famous neon sign makers in the market.

 6 Things You Should Know About Neon Signs